juji-io/datalevin/doc/transact.md

 ## Transaction Functions in Datalog Store

-In addition to `with-transaction`, transaction functions can be used in Datalog store for atomic actions.
-Two types of transaction functions can be used.
+As mentioned above, in addition to `with-transaction`, transaction functions can be used in Datalog store for atomic actions.
+In addition to `:db/cas`, two types of customized transaction functions can be written.

 `:db/fn` allows stored transaction functions.
 Such functions need to be defined using `inter-fn` or `definterfn`.
 This is necessary in order to support de-serialization of functions without calling Clojure `eval`.
-This requirement is needed to accommodate GraalVM native image, because `eval `cannot be used in native image, which has a closed world assumption.
-This way of defining a function is also necessary when a function needs to be passed over the wire to server or babashka.
+This requirement is needed to accommodate GraalVM native image. `eval` generates classes at runtime, so it cannot be used in native image, which has a closed world assumption.
+This way of defining a function is also necessary when a function needs to be passed over the wire to servers or babashka.
 The source code of the function will be interpreted by [sci](https://github.com/babashka/sci) instead, so there's currently some limitations, e.g. except for built-in ones, normal Clojure vars are not accessible.
 We will address these limitations in the future.

 `:db.fn/call` is another way to call a transaction function, which does not store the function in the database, so this is usable in embedded mode, where